-A wetland delineation should result in a wetland boundary clearly marked in the field and an accurate ground-verified map of the boundaries of the delineated wetland.
+A wetland delineation should be performed by a qualified wetland professional.35 The delineation should result in a wetland boundary clearly marked in the field and an accurate ground-verified map of the boundaries.
 This map should be created using either a professional survey or using an equivalent method such as Global Positioning System (GPS) with sub-meter accuracy.
+The map should also include an indication of where wetlands extend off site.